sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 <span style="color:lime">"The ability to quote is a serviceable substitute for wit." -- W. Somerset Maugham</span>

+- "Natural forces within us are the true healers of disease." - Hippocrates

-- "Chess, like love, is infectious at any age" - Flohr
+- "Chess, like love, is infectious at any age." - Flohr

 - "The purpose of our lives is to be happy." - Dalai Lama